Registration for a trip

 Cancellation by the Participant

 Should you need to cancel your place, please let us know as soon as possible.
-While we realise some things cannot be foreseen, if the cancellation is less than eight weeks before the trip, we will only be able to refund the trip fee if we are able to find someone to fill your place.
+While we realise some things cannot be foreseen, if the cancellation is less than eight weeks before the trip, we will only be able to refund the balance of the trip fee if we are able to find someone to fill your place.
 We will endeavour to be as proactive and helpful as possible should this be the case.

 Cancellation by Sail Britain

 In very rare circumstances, it may become necessary for Sail Britain to cancel a trip.
 If Sail Britain cancels your expedition for any reason within Sail Britain’s control, we will refund 100% of what you have paid at the time of cancellation.
+If cancellation becomes necessary due to circumstances outside our control, force majeure, public health emergency, or act of God, we may be unable to offer refunds.
+We strongly encourage participants to take out travel insurance in case of this possibility.

 Sail Britain can take no responsibility for any cancellation or amendment penalties that your travel operator may charge you if you have to change or cancel your travel plans as a result of cancellation by Sail Britain.
 Your travel arrangements are subject to the terms and conditions of the travel company/operator through which you booked your travel.
 Participants are encouraged to buy flexible, refundable tickets and to purchase insurance which covers Trip Cancellation.

-If you wish to be transferred from one trip to another in our programme, you may do so up until six weeks before the first trip is due to start, providing spaces are available.
+If you wish to be transferred from one trip to another in our programme, you may do so up until eight weeks before the first trip is due to start, providing spaces are available.
 For each original reservation with a deposit, you are allowed one free transfer to another trip.

 Preparing for a trip